-But really… I felt a strong desire to continue learning in an academic space after finishing my undergrad, and have always been fascinated by history and contemporary politics in and beyond Australia.
+But really – I felt a strong desire to continue learning in an academic space after finishing my undergrad, and have always been fascinated by history and contemporary politics in and beyond Australia.
 With its focus on the intersection of history, culture and politics, a Masters in International Relations at ANU became a pretty clear choice.
 I’ve always been curious about Australia’s place in the world, so I chose ANU because of its proximity to government in Canberra and its high international rankings.
-I chose the Master of International Relations because the department at ANU is the first of its kind in Australia and I wanted a degree that would complement my undergraduate studies in journalism.
+I wanted a degree that would complement my undergraduate studies in journalism.
 The program encourages curiosity in understanding and applying theory to real-world challenges, which held strong appeal for me.
 I’m glad I made the decision, it’s been paying dividends ever since.

 What was your undergraduate study?
 Did this influence your decision in pursuing your current postgraduate program?